NHS patients' rights

 If you think that a doctor, dentist, nurse or other healthcare professional is discriminating against you, you can complain about this.
 You should ask to see a copy of the equality policy of the organisation they work for and point out where they’re failing to keep to it.
 Check how to make NHS complaints.

-Serving and former armed forces personnel
+Veterans and serving armed forces personnel

 The Scottish government has set out the healthcare services that serving and former armed forces personnel and their families are entitled to as part of the armed forces covenant.